homemadearcade/zero/todo/9_TODO_BUGS.md

 Wtf is up with this spawning bs??
 Why the corner??

 I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING

+Send to stars needs to be more consistent
+Arrow keys should not change radio buttons